 Wyoming requires you to have at least 2 witnesses attend your ceremony.

-Yellowstone National park Entrance Pass
+Yellowstone National Park Entrance Pass

 An entrance pass is required for everyone entering the park.
 You only need one pass per vehicle and everyone within the vehicle is included.
 Your pass will be good for 7 consecutive days so you can come and go from the park as you need within that timeframe.